 Where to stay: The 4* GudbrandsGard Hotel ticks all the boxes for convenience.
 Positioned mid-mountain amid beautiful snow-covered woods, you can be out the door and gliding down picturesque, tree-lined runs in moments.
 Plus, ski school is just on the doorstep for kids and first-timers.

 How to get there: Getting to Kvitfjell is a pretty simple task.
-There are direct flights from Heathrow, Gatwick, Edinburgh and Manchester to Oslo airport.
-After landing you'll have a 2 hour 30 minute train journey followed by a short taxi to the resort.
+Take a direct flight to Oslo airport, then take a 2 hour 30 minute train followed by a short taxi to the resort.

 What our customers say: “Kvitfjell is a perfect family resort - incredibly quiet it has plenty to keep you entertained for a weeks skiing.
 Families can ski together on most runs, and the ski-in ski-out hotel is literally that, bang in the middle of the mountain.” - Andrew D